top of page

 Conversion upon a Qualified Financing.
 In the event that the Company issues and sells shares of its capital stock to investors (the “Investors”) on or before the date of the repayment in full of this Note in an arms-length equity financing resulting in gross proceeds to the Company of at least $250,000 (excluding the conversion of this Note or convertible securities issued for capital raising purposes (e.g., Simple Agreements for Future Equity)) (a “Qualified Financing”), then the outstanding principal balance of this Note and any unpaid accrued interest shall automatically convert in whole without any further action by the Holder into such shares sold in the Qualified Financing at a conversion price equal to the lesser of (i) 80% of the price paid per share for such shares by the Investors, or (ii) the price (the “Cap Conversion Price”) equal to the quotient of $3,000,000 divided by the total number of outstanding shares of the Company immediately prior to the Qualified Financing calculated on a fully diluted basis (assuming conversion of all convertible securities and exercise of all outstanding options, warrants, phantom stock, stock appreciation rights, and other rights to acquire capital stock of the Company, but excluding shares issuable upon the conversion of the Note(s) or any other current or future convertible debt or equity instruments issued for capital raising purposes (e.g., Simple Agreements for Future Equity)).

-Interestingly enough, in Y Combinator’s new SAFE (which is essentially a convertible note without the debt or interest component), YC cuts a middle path.
+Interestingly enough, in Y Combinator’s SAFE (which is essentially a convertible note without the debt or interest component), YC cuts a middle path.
 They include the unissued option pool, but they specifically exclude “any increases to the Unissued Option Pool (except to the extent necessary to cover Promised Options that exceed the Unissued Option Pool) in connection with the Equity Financing.”

 This methodology strikes a balance between the two scenarios above, in cases where option pools associated with financings are captured in the conversion calculation by the SAFE.
 Typically a convertible instrument will utilize the size of option pool prior to any increase in connection with a financing, rendering this language inapplicable, but there are some financing formulations where pools increased in connection with financings would be implicated, and in those cases this serves as a great protection to founders.

 However, this new SAFE formulation is still not as startup founder friendly as omitting the option pool all together.
-Let’s go through a mathematical example.

 How to Calculate SAFE Price per Share

-• You and your Co-Founders own 2M shares in the aggregate.
+• You and your co-founders own 2M shares in the aggregate.

 • You have set aside 300,000 shares in your equity incentive plan.